kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Coelson, Lancelot. _The Poor-Mans Physician and Chyrurgion_ […].
 London: Simon Miller, 1656.

-Comber, Thomas (ed.). _Book of Instructions, Written by Sir Christr.
+Comber, Thomas, ed. _Book of Instructions, Written by Sir Christr.
 Wandesforde_ […].
 Cambridge: J. Archdeacon, 1777.

 -- _Memoirs of the Life and Death of the Right Honourable the Lord Deputy Wandesforde_ […], 2nd edition.
 Cambridge: J. Archdeacon, 1778.